 It’s no secret that women make up the majority of caregivers for both seniors and children.
 It has been researched and written about for years.
 In families, of course, the care burden is primarily placed on the shoulders of female spouses and daughters.
 According to the Alzheimer’s Association, “Approximately two-thirds of caregivers are women…and one-third of dementia caregivers are daughters.”

 If we look at the numbers for adult care homes, we can see there isn’t a significant difference between family and professional caregivers, in this regard.
-There are almost 1,600 adult care homes in Oregon, and based on a quick sampling of the State’s provider list, it is plain to see the majority are owned by women.
+There are almost 1,600 adult care homes in Oregon, and based on a quick sampling of the State’s long-term care facility search site, it is clear a significant percentage are operated by women.

-I think we’re starting to see a slow paradigm shift where there is less expectation that caregiving is “women’s work,” and where more men are proudly taking on caregiving roles.
-Anecdotally, I’ve seen a significant increase in the number of men opening adult care homes over the past few years and being the primary caregivers, or working along side their female partners.
+I think we’re starting to see a slow paradigm shift in our culture where there is less expectation of caregiving being “women’s work,” and where more men are proudly taking on caregiving roles.
+Anecdotally, I’ve seen a significant increase in the number of men who are professional caregivers and nurses opening adult care homes over the past few years and being the primary caregivers, or working along side their female partners.
 This is a good thing.

 The adult care home business provides women with the opportunity to be their own bosses yet also care for children or aging parents while working at home and making a solid income.
 What other business truly provides this opportunity for women?